2D Data Objects

 astra_mex_data2d('store', id, A)

 This stores the matrix A in the data object.
-The dimensions of A must be the same as the existing data object.
+The dimensions of A must match the

 Set and store are synonyms in the MATLAB interface.